WKAF (AM): History

 WKAF is Vermont's fourth oldest radio station, and the first north of Burlington.
 On June 19, 1941, the station first signed on as WWSR at 1390 kHz.
 With the enactment of the North American Regional Broadcasting Agreement (NARBA), the station moved to AM 1420 the following year.
 WWSR was owned by the Vermont Radio Corporation and broadcast at 1,000 watts.
 It was a daytimer, required to be off the air at night.

-In April 1970, it added an FM station, 102.3 WWSR-FM.
+In April 1970, it added an FM station, WWSR-FM 102.3.
 At first it simulcast the AM station but it later began airing an automated adult contemporary format known as "Hit Parade".
 Today it is WWMP, a mainstream rock station owned by Radio Broadcasting Services, Inc.

 In the 1990s, WWSR was authorized by the FCC to broadcast at night, but only at 110 watts.
 After changing to WTWK on March 13, 2002, the station was assigned the WRSA call sign by the Federal Communications Commission on April 23, 2002.
-There is an unrelated WRSA-FM (96.9) in Huntsville, Alabama.
+There is an unrelated WRSA-FM in Huntsville, Alabama.

 WRSA switched affiliations from ESPN Radio to Fox Sports Radio on January 1, 2011.
 The ESPN affiliation moved to WCPV (101.3 FM).
 On January 1, 2012, WRSA began to simulcast the oldies format of co-owned WIFY "Cruisin' 93.7" in Addison, Vermont.

 WRSA flipped to a comedy radio format in September 2014, along with co-owned WCAT (1390 AM) in Burlington, Vermont.
 WRSA and WCAT returned to music programming with a hybrid of oldies and classic country in July 2015.
 On October 30, 2015, WRSA went silent, along with WCAT.
 According to FCC records, the station had also been silenced in 2013.